wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-docker-to-kickstart-your-drupal-development.markdown

 If you didn't change the port-forwarding options, you can now point your browser to `http://localhost:8080` and see your new Drupal site.
 You can log in with *admin:admin*.

-If you have SSH capabilities in your terminal (Windows users, install [PuTTy]()), you can SSH into the Docker container using:
+You can SSH into the Docker container (Windows users, install [PuTTy]()):

 <pre><code class="language-bash">
 ssh root@localhost -p 8022
 </code></pre>

-The password is *root*.
+The password is &ldquo;root&rdquo;.
 You can then do whatever you wish inside the container.
 But the real benefit&thinsp;&mdash;&thinsp;and the reason I added a SSH server in the first place&thinsp;&mdash;&thinsp;is being able to use *Drush aliases* (more below).

 ### Stopping, re-starting and removing the container